ResFrac Corporation Closes Equity Financing with Altira Group and Launches New User Interface - Oil & Gas 360

-ResFrac recently released its new user interface, modernizing the industry’s first genuinely coupled hydraulic fracture, wellbore and reservoir simulator.

-ResFrac Corporation (“ResFrac”), an innovative simulation software provider, announced today that the company has closed a preferred share financing with its financial sponsor Altira Group.
+PALO ALTO – May 5, 2020 – ResFrac Corporation (“ResFrac”) an innovative simulation software provider, announced today that the company has closed a preferred share financing with its financial sponsor Altira Group.
 The funds will be used to support the company’s rapid growth.
 ResFrac’s revenues grew 250% in 2019 as its customer list doubled.
 The company has authored scientific papers with customers including Hess Corporation, QEP Resources, ConocoPhillips and Shell International Exploration and Production Inc.

 ResFrac also announced that two prominent oil and gas industry leaders, Dr. Mark Zoback and Joe Frantz, have joined the company as senior advisers.